solaeus/dust/README.md

 }
 ```

-You can use Dust to run complex operations simply and safely, you can even invoke other programs, run them at the same time, capture their output, and pipe them together.
+You can use Dust to run complex operations simply and safely.
+You can even invoke other programs, run them at the same time, capture their output, and pipe them together.

 ```dust
 # Run each statment in this block in its own thread.